NushaMBZ/aide-memoire/AGM4367/Q Unit-02 S-11.md

 3. **Competition Policy:** Governments can establish and enforce competition policies that prevent anticompetitive behavior, such as false advertising, collusion, or unfair business practices, in monopolistically competitive markets.

 4. **Consumer Education:** Governments can invest in consumer education and information campaigns to help consumers make informed choices among the diverse products available in monopolistically competitive markets.

-5. **Support for Small Businesses:** Policies that support small businesses, including access to financing, training, and market access, can encourage entrepreneurship and foster competition in monopolistically competitive markets.

-6. **Environmental and Safety Regulations:** Governments may establish environmental and safety regulations that apply to all firms, ensuring that products meet certain standards and do not pose risks to public health and safety.

 > [!question]
 > Explain product differentiation, advertising and branding in a monopolistic market